user01/uvadsi/CONTRIBUTING.md

 # Walkthrough

 Step by step, how to contribute a function.
+Find a mistake?
+Contact me.

 ### Step 1 - Fork the Project